ant-louis/awesome-dense-text-retrieval/summaries/chen2017reading.md

 ### Intro

-- This paper considers the problem of answering factoid questions in an open-domain setting using Wikipedia as the unique knowledge source, such as one does when looking for answers in an encyclopedia.
+- This paper considers the problem of answering factoid questions in an open-domain setting using Wikipedia as the unique knowledge source.
 - Using Wikipedia articles as the knowledge source causes the task of question answering (QA) to combine the challenges of both large-scale open-domain QA and of machine comprehension of text.
 - In order to answer any question, one must first retrieve the few relevant articles among more than 5 million items, and then scan them carefully to identify the answer.
-We term this setting, **machine reading at scale** (MRS).
+They term this setting, **machine reading at scale** (MRS).

 ### Contributions